vittoriaerdem/bingo-game/README.md

 <br>

 ### **User Stories:**
-* Nancy
+* Nancy -

 <br>

 ### **Features List:**
-* Press next number to get a new bingo ball number
+* Each column of B-I-N-G-O has randomly assigned numbers.
+* Clicking "Next Number" shows a randomly selected number from 1-75.
-* User clicks on the square with the matching number
+* Clicking on a bingo square changes the color when the number is called.
 * Numbers Called show previously drawn numbers
 <br>

 ### **Stretch Goals:**
-* Automate - Draw a new number after a few seconds
+* Automation - Draw a new number after a few seconds
+* Color Coordination - The bingo ball will have the appropriate color of the column the number belongs to (i.e. Ball #4 will be red, Ball #51 will be blue).